 However, a weekly report by the OSCE mission has revealed that the soldiers’ return home did not go smoothly.
 The transit of the troops had to be temporally halted on Tuesday after a group of servicemen came under attack.
 According to the report, four soldiers were wounded as a result of the incident, which happened on Ukrainian territory.

 The OSCE mission is deployed to the Gukovo and Donetsk Russian checkpoints on the border with Ukraine after a decision by the body’s Permanent Council on July 24.
 The mission’s mandate will run for three months, with any extension to require another ruling by the Permanent Council of 57 OSCE member states.

 Editing: Jim W. Dean

-Posted by Veterans Today on 5:55 am, With 0 Reads, Filed under World.
+Posted by GPD on August 12, 2014, With 0 Reads, Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.